 When most people think of careers involving debating, attorneys are often first on the list.
 ENTPs would most likely find a courtroom thrilling.
 They’re there to make arguments, and people are forced to debate and listen to them!
 But why the low score?
 While law shows on TV are filled with drama and excitement, there’s much behind-the-scenes work cut out.
 Lawyers of every type must sweat over boring legal documents most of the day and follow strict guidelines and rules that stifle creativity—plus the flexibility is minimal.

 I’m sure you're probably sick of four-letter acronyms in all caps, but here’s one more.
 While STEM is a terrifyingly broad subject, I’ll make some grotesque generalizations to keep things snappy.
 STEM is all about the word ENTPs fear most: specialization.
 Modern STEM is definitely engaging to an ENTP, but it could get dry and boring to them.
 Social science can be less brittle with subject matter and often draws many ENTP personality types.
 But you may find a niche in STEM that can satisfy you, so this career should definitely not be discounted.
-(As an Engineering major, I can vouch for that.)

 Business is all about influence, so ENTPs can excel in many areas.
 It can be repetitive at times with administrative duties, but the high stakes of some business careers can be enticing for ENTPs.
 Most important is that their ideas can often be heard.
 They can benefit from brainstorming sessions, and with the flexibility in business, they can always shift careers.